 PM steps up attack on DMK, says LDF ‘betrayed’ Kerala

-On Saturday, Raja, comparing DMK chief MK Stalin with the AIADNMK’s Edapaddi Palanisami, the sitting chief minister, said the former was born of a “legitimate relationship” and the latter of “an illicit relationship” with the help of a “doctor from Delhi”.
+On Saturday, Raja, comparing DMK chief MK Stalin with the AIADMK’s Edappadi Palaniswami, the chief minister, said the former was born of a “legitimate relationship” and the latter of “an illicit relationship” with the help of a “doctor from Delhi”.
 His reference may have been to the circumstances surrounding the chief minister’s ascent to the top job but it sparked an outrage.
 Stalin himself warned his partymen to maintain the decencies of debate, and Raja has apologised for the comment.

 The PM also took a swipe at the DMK over dynastic politics, saying the “crown prince” sidelined many senior leaders of that party, referring to the ascent of Stalin’s son Udhayanidhi.